OpenEvalProject/evals/manuscripts/elife-74651/v2/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/74651/elife-74651-fig7-v2.jpg)

-**Figure 7.:** Figures 1, 3 and 4 and Appendix 2—figure 1, but for the simulated spiking network developing under spike-timing-dependent plasticity (STDP).(a) shows scatters of the transfer entropy (TE) values overlaid on box plots.
+**Figure 7.:** (a) shows scatters of the transfer entropy (TE) values overlaid on box plots.
 The box plots show the quartiles and the median (values greater than 10 SDs from the mean have been removed from both the box and scatter plots as outliers).
 It corresponds to Figure 1. (b –d) show scatter plots investigating the relationship between TE values (or derived summary statistics) over different stages of development.
-Specifically, in each scatter plot, the  value of a given point is a TE value or derived statistic at an earlier simulation stage and the x value of that same point is a TE value (or derived statistic) on the corresponding edge or node, but later in the simulation.
+Specifically, in each scatter plot, the $x$ value of a given point is a TE value or derived statistic at an earlier simulation stage and the $y$ value of that same point is a TE value (or derived statistic) on the corresponding edge or node, but later in the simulation.
 The orange line shows the ordinary least-squares regression.
-The Spearman correlation (y) between the TE values on the two days is displayed in each plot.
-Values of ρ significant at the 0.05 level are designated with an asterisk and those significant at the 0.01 level are designated with a double asterisk.
-Red asterisks are used to denote significance after performing a Bonferroni correction for multiple comparisons. (b) corresponds to the scatter plots in ρFigure 3, (c) corresponds to the scatter plots in Figure 4, and (d) corresponds to the scatter plots in Appendix 2—figure 1.
+The Spearman correlation ($ρ$) between the TE values on the two days is displayed in each plot.
+Values of $ρ$ significant at the 0.05 level are designated with an asterisk and those significant at the 0.01 level are designated with a double asterisk.
+Red asterisks are used to denote significance after performing a Bonferroni correction for multiple comparisons. (b) corresponds to the scatter plots in Figure 3, (c) corresponds to the scatter plots in Figure 4, and (d) corresponds to the scatter plots in Appendix 2—figure 1.

 ![Figure 8.](https://cdn.elifesciences.org/articles/74651/elife-74651-fig8-v2.jpg)

-**Figure 8.:** Figure 5, but for the simulated spiking network developing under spike-timing-dependent plasticity (STDP).Plots show the relationship between the amount of incoming and outgoing local (in burst) transfer entropy (TE) on a given node and its average burst position. (a) and (b) show the burst position of each node on the  axis of each plot, plotted against either (a) the total incoming or (b) outgoing TE on the node.
-The Spearman correlation (x) between the mean burst position and the incoming or outgoing TE values is displayed in each plot.
-Values of ρ significant at the 0.05 level are designated with an asterisk and those significant at the 0.01 level are designated with a double asterisk.
-Red asterisks are used to denote significance after performing a Bonferroni correction for multiple comparisons. (c) plots the outgoing TE on the ρ axis and the incoming TE on the x axis with the points coloured according to the mean burst position of the node: late bursters are coloured yellow and early bursters are purple.y
+**Figure 8.:** Plots show the relationship between the amount of incoming and outgoing local (in burst) transfer entropy (TE) on a given node and its average burst position. (a) and (b) show the burst position of each node on the $x$ axis of each plot, plotted against either (a) the total incoming or (b) outgoing TE on the node.
+The Spearman correlation ($ρ$) between the mean burst position and the incoming or outgoing TE values is displayed in each plot.
+Values of $ρ$ significant at the 0.05 level are designated with an asterisk and those significant at the 0.01 level are designated with a double asterisk.
+Red asterisks are used to denote significance after performing a Bonferroni correction for multiple comparisons. (c) plots the outgoing TE on the $x$ axis and the incoming TE on the $y$ axis with the points coloured according to the mean burst position of the node: late bursters are coloured yellow and early bursters are purple.

 Scatters and box plots of the TE values estimated in each developmental window are shown in Figure 7.
 We observe a large, monotonic, increase in these values over development.
 This mirrors the finding in cell cultures, as described in section ‘The dramatic increase in the flow of information during development’.

 We also observe a similar lock-in phenomenon of information processing as was found in the cell cultures (described in section ‘Early lock-in of information flows’).
 Figure 7a–d show the correlation in information flow between different stages of development.
 Specifically, Figure 7a plots the correlation in TE values between each ordered pair of neurons between early and later windows.
 Figure 7d plots this same correlation, but for the total incoming TE on each neuron, and Figure 7c does this for the total outgoing TE.
-In all six of the plots for the relationships between the TE on each edge and for the total outgoing TE, we observe a substantial statistically significant positive correlation between values on earlier and later days (significant at the p<0.01 level, with Bonferroni correction).
+In all six of the plots for the relationships between the TE on each edge and for the total outgoing TE, we observe a substantial statistically significant positive correlation between values on earlier and later days (significant at the $p<0.01$ level, with Bonferroni correction).
 We observe smaller positive correlations in these values for the total incoming TE on each node, although these correlations are not significant, which aligns somewhat with the weaker effect observed for incoming TE in the cultures.
-As with the cell cultures, some of the observed correlations are particularly strong, such as the Spearman correlation of ρ=0.62 between the total outgoing TE on each node in the mid window and this same value in the late window.
+As with the cell cultures, some of the observed correlations are particularly strong, such as the Spearman correlation of $ρ=0.62$ between the total outgoing TE on each node in the mid window and this same value in the late window.
 This implies that the spatial structure of the information flow has a tendency to be determined in the earlier stages of development, after which they are locked-in – in a similar fashion to what was observed in the biological experiments in earlier sections.

 We also performed the same analysis on computational roles as presented in section ‘Information flows quantify computational role of burst position’.
 This analysis, the results of which are presented in Figure 8, only looked at the mid and late windows.
 The early window was ignored due to its lack of bursting activity.
 In the mid recording window, we observe a strong relationship between the mean burst position of the neuron and its computational role.
-Figure 8 shows that there is a significant (at the p<0.01 level) positive correlation between the mean burst position of a neuron and its total incoming burst-local TE (see section ‘Estimation of burst-local TE’ for more details on the burst-local TE).
+Figure 8 shows that there is a significant (at the $p<0.01$ level) positive correlation between the mean burst position of a neuron and its total incoming burst-local TE (see section ‘Estimation of burst-local TE’ for more details on the burst-local TE).
 There is also a negative correlation between the mean burst position and the total outgoing burst-local TE, as shown in Figure 8.
 However, this relationship is not significant after Bonferroni correction.
 These same figures also display these relationships for the late window.
 Here, we observe the same directions of relationships.
-This relationship is incredibly strong between incoming TE and burst position (ρ=0.81).
+This relationship is incredibly strong between incoming TE and burst position ($ρ=0.81$).
 The relationship between the outgoing TE and burst position is still negative, although it is not as strong as in the mid window and is no longer significant.
 Inspection of Figure 8 reveals that there is still a very clear negative relationship between burst position and outgoing TE after a burst position of about 20.
-Indeed, if we condition on the burst position being greater than 20, then we find a Spearman correlation of ρ=0.80, which is significant at the p<0.01 with Bonferroni correction.
+Indeed, if we condition on the burst position being greater than 20, then we find a Spearman correlation of $ρ=0.80$, which is significant at the $p<0.01$ with Bonferroni correction.
 Inspection of the spike rasters of these simulations suggests that the anomalous results for the earliest bursters may be due to their spiking a very substantial distance ahead of the rest of the population in these simulations.
 These differing burst dynamics mean that the earliest bursters are then less able to reduce the uncertainty in the spike times of the majority of the neurons which begin spiking significantly later.

 This implies that, midway through development, we are observing the same specialisation into computational roles based on burst position as was observed in the cell cultures: early bursters display a tendency to be information transmitters, late bursters operate as receivers, and middle bursters exhibit a balance of the two.
 Later on in development, we do, however, observe a slight departure from the roles we observed in the cell cultures.
 The computational roles are shifted further down the burst propagation and the earliest bursters here are less strongly driving the rest of the population.

 It is worth noting that the estimated TE values in the model are substantially higher than in the biological dataset.
-The median estimated TE in the late window of the model was around 40nats.s-1 (Figure 7).
-Conversely, it was less than 0.2nats.s-1 for every last recording day of the cell cultures (Figure 1).
+The median estimated TE in the late window of the model was around $40nats.s^{-1}$ (Figure 7).
+Conversely, it was less than $0.2nats.s^{-1}$ for every last recording day of the cell cultures (Figure 1).
 This is due to the much higher spike rate of the model implying that the dynamics are operating on different timescales.
 Indeed, if we compare the magnitude of the burst-local TE – which is measured in nats per spike (see section ‘Estimation of burst-local TE’) – between the model and the biological data (Figures 8 and 5, respectively), we find values of similar magnitude.

 In summary, in a network model of Izhikevich neurons developing according to STDP towards a state of population bursts, we observe a similar developmental information processing phenomena as in the cell cultures.
 Namely, the amount of information flowing across the network increases dramatically, the spatial structure of this flow locks in early, and the neurons take on specialised computational roles based on their burst position.